Lofexidine Patient Tips

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- Sleeplessness, low blood pressure, low blood pressure upon standing (which may lead to fainting or injury), a slow heart rate, dizziness, drowsiness, and a dry mouth.
+- Sleeplessness, low blood pressure, low blood pressure upon standing (which may lead to fainting or injury), a slow heart rate, dizziness, drowsiness, sedation and a dry mouth.
 This may affect your ability to drive or operate machinery, particularly during the first few days of dosing, during hot weather, or after activity.
-Do not drive or operate machinery until you know how lofexidine affects you.
+Do not drink alcohol, drive, operate machinery or perfrorm hazardous activities until you know how lofexidine affects you.

 - Fainting and tinnitus (ringing in the ears) have also been reported at higher dosages.

-- Can cause withdrawal symptoms so needs to be withdrawn slowly over a 2 to 4 day period (reduce by 1 tablet per dose every 1 to 2 days).
-High blood pressure on withdrawal has been reported, this usually peaks on day two.
-Other withdrawal symptoms include diarrhea, insomnia, anxiety, chills, and increased sweating.
+- Can cause withdrawal symptoms so needs to be withdrawn slowly over a 2 to 4-day period (for example: reduce by 1 tablet per dose every 1 to 2 days).
+High blood pressure on withdrawal has been reported and peaked on day two after discontinuation.
+Other withdrawal symptoms include diarrhea, insomnia, anxiety, chills, extremity pain and increased sweating.

 - The dosage may need to be reduced in people with liver or kidney disease.
-Lofexidine may also cause abnormal heart rhythms.
+Lofexidine may also cause abnormal heart rhythms (prolonging the QT interval).
+Monitoring and correction of electrolyte abnormalities (such as low potassium or magnesium) may be needed before starting lofexidone.

 - This medicine may not be suitable for people with certain heart or kidney disorders.
-Females are more likely to experience a serious cardiovascular (heart/blood vessel) side effect while taking lofexidine.
+Females (compared to men) are more likely to experience a serious cardiovascular (heart / blood vessel) side effect while taking lofexidine, including low blood pressure upon standing and low heart rate.
+This has led to more females being intructed to temporarily or permanently stop treatment.
+Do not stop treatment unless you have spoken with your doctor.

 - May interact with many drugs, including those that also lower blood pressure, prolong the QT interval, or cause sedation.